 - When will families be notified of financial aid awards?

 - What if my financial circumstances change?

-- Whom should I contact with questions about the financial aid process?
+- Whom should I contact with questions about the financial aid application or process?